snowdj/bradonomics.github.io/_posts/2013-07-06-so-good-they-cant-ignore-you-book-review.md

 The writing of the book leaves much to be desired.
 It reads like an academic text instead of how you'd expect popular non-fiction to read.
 Newport repeats himself a lot, as if he were writing a textbook.
 I found myself, more than once, saying in frustration "you said that already!"
 With that said, this is a great book and a great argument against the follow your passion message that everyone else preaches.

 **Update March 2016:** [Blake Boles wrote his thoughts on Newport's book]( http://www.blakeboles.com/2016/03/book-review-so-good-they-cant-ignore-you/).
-He covers some things I didn't, so probably worth a reading his article too.
+He covers some things I didn't, so probably worth reading his article too.